2024 Princeton Initiative

 Watch videos and see lecture materials by visiting the 2023 Princeton Initiative program.

-Lectures from Professor Yuliy Sannikov here.
+The 2023 Session began with lectures from Professor Yuliy Sannikov.
 “Solving macromodels with financial frictions.”

 Organized by Princeton BCF Director Markus Brunnermeier and Stanford Professor Yuliy Sannikov, the Initiative aims to bridge the gap between modern finance and macroeconomics.
 Through several days of lectures and activities, promising young researchers are exposed to macroeconomic models with financial frictions and/or non-standard expectations, all while having the opportunity to network and learn from one another.